Does your cooked rice look crunchy?

-You should always rinse the rice for 2-3 times before cooking.
+You should always rinse the rice 2-3 times before cooking.

-It will help remove excess starch from the grains, and the rice will also turn soft and fluffy in the end.
+It will help remove excess starch from the grains, and the rice will also turn soft and fluffy.

 Over To You

-I hope you enjoyed this little guide on the crunchy rice.
+I hope you enjoyed this little guide on crunchy rice.

-If you have any questions or doubts related to this topic, do let me know in the comments section below.
+If you have any questions or doubts about this topic, please let me know in the comments section below.